Jack Young (speedway rider): International

 After winning his first South Australian championship in 1948 at Kilburn, as well as impressive displays for Australia in home Test's against England, Jack Young had the attention of British promoters.
 He was signed by the Edinburgh Monarchs in 1949 after they paid his fare to come over for a trial.
 He scored maximum points on his debut, winning all six of his rides.

 In 1949, 1950 and 1951, Young won the Scottish Riders Championship (now the Scottish Open) at Old Meadowbank in Edinburgh.

 In 1951, Jack Young made history by becoming the first second division rider to become World Champion when he won the title at the Wembley Stadium in London.
 He defeated England's Split Waterman and fellow Australian Jack Biggs in a three way run-off for the title after each had finished the meeting on 12 points.

 In 1952 Young moved up a division by joining the West Ham Hammers for a then record transfer fee of UK£3,750.
 He also retained his World title in front of 93,000 fans at Wembley, thus becoming the first dual World Champion and the first rider to win the title two years in succession.

 He stayed with the Hammers until the end of the 1955 season and is remembered by many West Ham riders and fans alike as the best rider to ever race for the team.
 Young stayed home in Adelaide for the next two seasons riding mainly at his home track of Rowley Park, but in 1958 he returned to the UK to ride for the Coventry Bees.
 After again returning home to Adelaide in 1959, he again rode for the Bees in 1960 and 1961.

-Jack Young's last World Final appearance was as a reserve rider for the 1961 Championship at the Malmö Stadion in Malmö, Sweden (the first World Championship Final not held at Wembley).
+Jack Young's last World Final appearance was as a reserve rider for the 1961 Championship at the Malmö Stadion in Sweden (the first World Championship Final not held at Wembley).
 Neither Young, nor the other reserve rider, Swede Leif Larsson, got to ride in the final.

 Jack Young also represented Australia in test matches both at home and overseas and had the honour of captaining his country on many occasions.
 He first represented Australia in the 7th test against England on 17 February 1950 at the Kilburn Speedway in Adelaide and proved his class by top scoring on the night with 17 points.
 During the early part of his career when riding for the Edinburgh Monarchs, Young also represented Scotland in some matches.